dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 run the use case.
 To see what is available in each of the existing Python environments, refer to the comments in the scripts found in *internal/scripts/docker_env/scripts*.

-New environments must be added by a METplus developer, so please create a discussion on the

 If none of these environments contain the package requirements needed to run a new use case, a new environment must be added by a METplus developer.